MinkyVuyi/MinkyVuyi/README.md

 ## About Me
 <table><tr><td valign="top" width="50%">

-- 🔭 Currently, I am working on completing last module- JavaScript Engineering with CodeSpace Academy at the Bafokeng CodeLab.
+- 🔭

-- 🌱 Currently I am learning Nextjs framework with a Udemy online course.
+- 🌱 Currently I am learning Cybersecurity with Udemy.

 - 👯 I’m looking forward to collaborating on creating new content and very awesome Web Applications!